decaporg/decap-cms/website/content/docs/nuxt.md

 ### Generating pages with the `generate` property

-To render your site as a static site, you'll need to create a `generate` property in `nuxt.config.js` to create dynamic routes and provide their content as a `payload`.
-Create `generate`, and make your `routes` entry a function:
+To render your site as a static site, you'll need to create or update the `generate` property in `nuxt.config.js` to create dynamic routes and provide their content as a `payload`.
+In `generate`, and make your `routes` entry a function:

 ```js
 export default {